Electric Vehicle Chargers

 Be aware that charging connectors differ by vehicle model and region in the world.
 Also for AC or DC charging.
 Connectors had been converging towards two types in the U.S., the Combined Charging System Combo and the Tesla connector.
 A Magic Dock adaptor allows EVs with a CCS plus to charge at a limited number of Tesla Superchargers.
 But a growing number of companies are adopting Tesla’s connector as standard.
 Originally developed in Japan, the CHAdeMO is a DC fast charging connector, which may charge some models in the US like 2011-2021 Nissan Leafs and Mitsubishi iMiEV.

 Many factors go into choosing and installing a charger and the project cost: any charging rate limits of your EV, charger location, if your electric panel and wiring need upgrading and if you will need any construction work.
 See the video below.
-Incentive programs may also limit your choices – so check with your electricity provider and/or tax adviser first.
+Incentive programs may also limit your choices – so check with your electricity provide FIRST for both charger type and installer.

 Here are some charger resources: